 What help can Santander UK plc provide if I'm worried about the impact Brexit may have on my cashflow?

 If you want to borrow to provide your business with more flexibility, take a look at our borrowing and finance page Alternatively you can speak with a local Business Relationship Manager or email EUExitQuestions@santander.co.uk

 However, please note that if you are based outside the UK we are unable to offer you lending facilities.

-Are there any changes to the products and services Santander UK plc offers me when the UK has left the EU?
+Are there any changes to the products and services Santander UK plc offers me now the UK has left the EU?

-No, following the UK’s departure from the EU, there will be no changes to the products and services we provide to businesses.
+No, there have been no changes to products and services as a result of the UK leaving the EU.
 If we do need to make changes to any of our products, we will contact customers directly and provide you with as much notice as possible.

 My business is registered in the UK but I live in the EU, are there any changes to the services Santander UK plc offers me?

 There is no change to eligibility and therefore no change to the service provided.
 Businesses holding accounts with Santander UK plc must be registered in the UK.

 I make payments to suppliers in the EU, how are payments affected?